30 DIY Indoor Herb Garden Ideas

 Wire Loop and Wallhanger Herb Garden

-These simple-yet-lovely planters just need some basic items available at the local hardware store to install in your window, and they are easy to swap out for watering or reorganization/re-seeding.
+These simple-yet-lovely planters just need some basics available at the local hardware store to install in your window, and they are easy to swap out for watering or reorganization/re-seeding.
 Check here for additional details.

 Soup Can Herb Garden